broerjuang/testing-everything/README.md

-# testing-everything
+# Testing Everything

 [![Build Status](https://travis-ci.org/broerjuang/testing-everything.svg?branch=master)](https://travis-ci.org/broerjuang/testing-everything)

 All testing module is available inside test directory.
-To start a program, you can use mocha and set it as global testing monitor.
+To start a program, you can use mocha and set it as global testing package.

 ```
 > npm install -g mocha